Public Health Emergency Preparedness (PHEP) Program

 15. Volunteer Management

 The Public Health Preparedness (PHP) program within the Nevada Division of Public and Behavioral Health (DPBH) collaborates with many partners within the state of Nevada to implement and improve upon these capabilities.
-This program sub-grants funds to the local health authorities, including: Southern Nevada Health District, Washoe County Health District, Carson City Health and Human Services, and Nevada Community Health Services, as well as to the Nevada State Public Health Laboratory to promote and implement these capabilities within the local communities of Nevada.
-The PHP program also works with the Inter-Tribal Emergency Response Commission to achieve outreach to Nevada’s Native Tribes, as well as partnering with the Nevada Division of Emergency Management, local emergency managers and private industry to continually demonstrate progress in Nevada’s preparedness and response efforts to public health emergencies; thereby promoting prepared and resilient communities across the State.
+This program sub-grants funds to the local health authorities, including Southern Nevada Health District, Carson City Health and Human Services, Central Nevada Health District, Nevada Community Health Services, Nevada State Public Health Laboratory and Northern Nevada Health District to promote and implement these capabilities within the local communities of Nevada.
+The PHP program also works with the Nevada Tribal Emergency Coordinating Council to achieve outreach to Nevada’s Native Tribes, as well as partnering with the Nevada Division of Emergency Management, local emergency managers and private industry to continually demonstrate progress in Nevada’s preparedness and response efforts to public health emergencies; thereby promoting prepared and resilient communities across the State.

 Contact Us